prak112/cs50-webdev/django/databases101/README.md

 - Fields can be referenced through `model.ForeignKey()` to the *referenced Model*
 - To label a relation between *related Model* and *referenced Model*, `related_name` parameter is to be defined
 - `related_name` creates a reverse relationship between these *Models*.
-- Defining `related_name` could be simplified by the following questions -
+- Defining `related_name` could be simplified by the following questions :
-    - *"If I know Refernce field (Foreign Key column) value, What would I label the result set generated with Reference field value as the filter ? "*
+    - *"If I know Foreign Key column value, What would I label the result set generated with it as the filter ? "*
     <br> OR
     - *"With this value as filter, what category of results can be generated ?"*
     <br>
-    - *similar to SQL query, SELECT * FROM table WHERE filter*
+    - *In SQL query, SELECT * FROM table WHERE "filter", what would be "filter"-label?*
     ```python
     ...

-    # reference model
+    # referenced model
     class Department(models.Model):
         name = model.CharField(max_length=20)